-We apply a broad range of surface-sensitive experimental techniques and fundamental, physics-based strategies to develop simple models of complex soft matter systems such as polymers, proteins and bacterial cells at surfaces.
+We apply a broad range of surface-sensitive experimental techniques and fundamental, physics-based strategies to investigate the fundamental properties and practical applications of biophysical systems and novel biological molecules and materials.
 We focus our approach on questions such as:

 The answers to these questions lead to improvements in understanding as well as new applications and technologies.

 This website highlights our research projects, facilities and equipment, research opportunities for graduate students and postdoctoral fellows, and research collaborations with industry.
 If you have any questions or would like to receive additional information, please feel free to contact Professor John Dutcher.